• Skip to primary navigation

 • About

-• Breakfast
+• Recipes

-• Lunch/Dinner
+• Wellness

 • Shop

-Healthy Gingersnap Cookies (Paleo, Vegan, Gluten Free)
+Healthy Gingersnap Cookies (Paleo, Vegan)

 To say that I'm excited about this recipe would be an understatement.
 EEEK!

-These Healthy Gingersnap Cookies are probably my favorite cookie recipe yet!
-They turned out perfect the first time I tested them, which doesn't happen often when it comes to Paleo baking.
+These healthy gingersnap cookies are probably my favorite cookie recipe yet!
+They turned out perfect the first time I tested them, which doesn't happen often when it comes to paleo baking.

 There's always something to tweak, especially when I'm trying to make an egg-free recipe.
 But, these babies turned out perfectly from the start (although I did test them multiple times), and I'm thrilled to be sharing the recipe with you all today.